PopcornComputer/CHIP_Pro-Docs/source/includes/_overview.md

 ![C.H.I.P.
 Pro](images/CHIP-Pro-Side-Crop.png)

-Rated to operate between 2.9V-6V in temperatures ranging between 0 and 70 degrees Celsius and measures 45mm x 30mm.
+C.H.I.P.
+Pro is rated to operate between 2.9V-6V in temperatures ranging between 0 and 70 degrees Celsius and measures 45mm x 30mm.

 We can't wait to see how you'll integrate C.H.I.P Pro in to your next product.